Code-Institute-Submissions/MS2-Nollaig/README.md

 ### Fonts

+For headings, I have used the "Mountains of Christmas" font.
+I think it suits a Christmas themed website and is a very festive themed font.
+For any other blocks of text, I have used the "Lora" font, which I also think arries a festive spirit, but is more practical for blocks of more descriptive text.

 ### Icons

 I used the hamburger icon for my menu because it is widely recognised and used.
+In the footer I used standard icons for copyright, Facebook, Youtube and Instagram.
+All icons used in this project were sourced from Font Awesome.

 ## Features